C2SP/C2SP/signed-note.md

 * `0x02` — ECDSA signatures as implemented by github.com/transparency-dev/witness.

+  * The ECDSA curve MUST be one of NIST P-256, NIST P-384, or NIST P-521, and SHOULD be NIST P-256.

   * Note that the key ID for these signatures is the truncated SHA-256 hash of the DER encoded public key in SPKI format.

 * `0x03` — Reserved.